Transformation URL API reference

 Applies the specified background color on transparent background areas in an image.

-Can also be used as a qualifier to override the default background color for padded cropping, text overlays and generated waveform images.
+Can also be used as a qualifier to override the default background color for padded cropping of images and videos, text overlays and generated waveform images.

 Learn more: Background color for images | Background color for videos